ZhuShaw-han/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Counter-Current Fractionation-Assisted Bioassay-Guided Separation of Active Compound from Blueberry and the Interaction between the Active Compound and α-Glucosidase}"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Xue Hongkun, Zhu Xiaohan, Tan Jiaqi, Fan Linlin, Li Qian, Tang Jintian and Cai Xu
+- Xue Hongkun, *Zhu Xiaohan*, Tan Jiaqi, Fan Linlin, Li Qian, Tang Jintian and Cai Xu

 # Author notes (optional)